aless80/DeepSee_TimeCharts/README.md

 2) Generate source data and build the cube:
 ```
 W ##class(Ale.Source).GenerateData(100,3) //100 facts in the last 3 days
-W ##class(%DeepSee.Utils).BuildCube("SourceCube",1,1)
+W ##class(%DeepSee.Utils).%BuildCube("SourceCube",1,1)
 ```
-3) Import the portlet class Ale.PortletAmcharts.xml in studio;
+3) Import the termlist SourceCube colspec.txt to use the Choose Column Spec control;
-4) Import the pivot based on SourceCube and the dashboard in PortletAmcharts.dashboardpivot.xml;
+4) Import the portlet class Ale.PortletAmchartsREST.xml in studio;
-5) Import the termlist SourceCube colspec.txt to use the Choose Column Spec control;
+5) Import the portlet class Ale.PortletAmcharts.xml in studio;
 6) Open the PortletAmcharts dashboard.